 #1 The opening segment

-The premise of the movie is that in the distant future a war breaks out between humanity and a race of aliens with shapeshifting powers.
+The premise of the movie is that, in the distant future, a war has broken out between humanity and a race of aliens with shapeshifting powers.
 A group of Humans, who are not introduced beyond their names, come together to discuss the imminent invasion.
 The aliens intend to use “The Cleopatra Plan” for their attack, and though the Humans are in the best position to determine what that might be, none of them have a clue.

 Instead of opening up a history book and reading about Cleopatra, they deem the best possible solution to be time-travel.
 Using a special machine, three of the four members of the team are transported to somewhere around 50BC.
 There they take on the roles of three historical characters that had a connection with Cleopatra, except none of them seem to realize it after they arrive.
 Considering it’s just five minutes at the start and two minutes at the end, I am left really baffled as to why this hopelessly convoluted story was thought up.
 At the end of the day these three characters are just passive observers for the most part, who end up witnessing Cleopatra’s story without having much influence on it at all.
 The conflict they were doing all of this for is also resolved off-screen at the end of the movie.

 After we get that introduction out of the way, the rest of the movie plays out as a strange retelling of Cleopatra’s life, her ascension to the throne of Egypt, her relationship with Caesar and Mark Antony, all the way to the literal ending.
 This is what drew me to the movie to begin with, as the tale of Cleopatra and Caesar is perhaps one of the most engrossing tales of ancient history.